Disruption-Consulting/autoMigrate/README.md

 - each version 19 CDB may now comprise 3 PDBs at no additional cost
 - version 19 enables limited cost-free use of features like in-Memory which can drastically improve query performance

 Many organizations that have moved from NON-CDB to CDB have seen massive benefits - e.g. Swiss insurance company Mobiliar runs over 700 PDBs consolidated within 5 CDBs which it is able to upgrade over a weekend.
-However, many more are dragging their heels even though there is a considerable cost benefit to upgrading.
+However, in many cases, a change of this magnitude is ofter regarded as a complex undertaking that incurs considerable risk and disruption, at not inconsiderable cost.

+The aim of the "autoMigrate" utility is to reduce the migration effort and delay to a minimum, whilst offering a much improved mechanism for migrating large databases with minimal downtime.

 ![MRUpdatedReleaseRoadmap5282020](https://user-images.githubusercontent.com/42802860/90099785-2e6a2400-dd33-11ea-826f-661b58bf3d0b.png)

+# FINANCIAL MOTIVATION

 For a modest 24-core (Intel) server, the support costs over the next 10 years of Oracle Enterprise Edition together with the Partitioning, OLAP, Diagnostic and Tuning Packs running on the last terminal patch releases can be summarized as: